The hottest potato on UK Piano Forums within the last couple of weeks has been the issue of using touch in our teaching.

-This is sensible advice to keep in mind, and I have found that as well as using explanation and demonstration, my Piano Qigong exercises (which don’t require any physical contact) help pupils develop kinaesthetic awareness and avoid tension.
+This is sensible advice to keep in mind, and I have found that as well as using explanation and demonstration, my Qigong exercises (which don’t require physical contact) help pupils develop kinaesthetic awareness and avoid tension.

 The ISM advice goes on to say:

 “If a teacher intends to use any physical contact in their teaching, they should state this in writing before lessons begin and ask the parent or guardian to sign that they have read the document.
 Explain the type of touch involved, where on the body and why, and make sure the pupil is aware of the reason for physical contact.
 Explain this orally to parents, guardians and pupils, and keep them informed of any need to modify the type of touch required as pupils progress.”

 I wonder how many teachers follow this advice.
 Quite a few might not be sure how to go about writing such a policy and presenting it to parents in a manner which isn’t in itself rather awkward.

 While I don’t personally use a lot of touch in my teaching, I am still very glad to have a Policy for Touch in place for those times when it is necessary and I would advise all teachers to get that written permission from students/parents, including adult students, because: